-Dr. Mark A. Chancey (B.A., M.A., Ph.D.) is a distinguished fellow at the Religious Freedom Center of the Newseum institute and a Professor of Religious Studies in Dedman College of Humanities and Sciences at Southern Methodist University in Dallas, Texas.
+Dr. Mark A. Chancey (B.A., M.A., Ph.D.) is a distinguished fellow at the Religious Freedom Center of the Freedom Forum Institute and a Professor of Religious Studies in Dedman College of Humanities and Sciences at Southern Methodist University in Dallas, Texas.

 Professor Mark Chancey is a recognized authority on the constitutional, political and academic issues raised by Bible courses in public schools.
 He has published a study on the issue in Texas schools, “Reading, Writing & Religion II,” which found that most of the 60 public school districts in Texas that offer Bible study courses are not meeting a 2007 state law mandating that the courses be fair as well as academically and legally sound.